awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 ## I forgot my password and tried to reset it, but I didn’t receive an email with a reset link<a name="reset_password"></a>

-Contact your Workspaces administrator for assistance\.
+Contact your WorkSpaces administrator for assistance\.

 ## I can't connect to the internet from my WorkSpace<a name="internet_access"></a>

 WorkSpaces cannot communicate with the internet by default\.
-Your Amazon Workspaces administrator must explicitly provide internet access\.
+Your Amazon WorkSpaces administrator must explicitly provide internet access\.

 ## I installed a third\-party security software package and now I can't connect to my WorkSpace<a name="security_software"></a>

-You can install any type of security or firewall software on your WorkSpace, but Workspaces requires that certain inbound and outbound ports are open on the WorkSpace\.
+You can install any type of security or firewall software on your WorkSpace, but WorkSpaces requires that certain inbound and outbound ports are open on the WorkSpace\.
 If the security or firewall software that you install blocks these ports, the WorkSpace might not function correctly or might become unreachable\.
-For more information, see [Port Requirements for Workspaces](https://docs.aws.amazon.com/workspaces/latest/adminguide/workspaces-port-requirements.html) in the *Amazon Workspaces Administration Guide*\.
+For more information, see [Port Requirements for WorkSpaces](https://docs.aws.amazon.com/workspaces/latest/adminguide/workspaces-port-requirements.html) in the *Amazon WorkSpaces Administration Guide*\.

-To restore your WorkSpace, [rebuild your WorkSpace](manage_workspace_client.md#client-rebuild-workspace) if you still have access to it, or ask your Amazon Workspaces administrator to rebuild your WorkSpace\.
+To restore your WorkSpace, [rebuild your WorkSpace](manage_workspace_client.md#client-rebuild-workspace) if you still have access to it, or ask your Amazon WorkSpaces administrator to rebuild your WorkSpace\.
 You then have to reinstall the software and properly configure port access for your WorkSpace\.

 ## I am getting a "network connection is slow" warning when connected to my WorkSpace<a name="latency_warning"></a>